 Manuel Locatelli played as one of the double pivots in Roberto De Zerbi’s favoured 4-2-3-1 system.
 He was the hub of the team and had the responsibility to stick his team together.
 His high work ethic alongside a powerful engine allowed him to get up and down the field with ease.
-He has the energy to go deeper if his team was unable to progress ball but also has the license to help in the attack as De Zerbi’s fullbacks used to stay deeper allowing the double pivot to advance.
+He has the energy to go deeper if his team is unable to progress the ball but also has the license to help in the attack as De Zerbi’s fullbacks used to stay deeper allowing the double pivot to advance.

 Manuel Locatelli’s Role for Italy